sp-muramutsa/restaurants/README.md

 3. **Clean Data and Geocode**

-   Use the `geolocation_cleaning.ipynb` notebook to clean the data and obtain geocoded coordinates.
-This notebook processes `restaurants.csv` and saves the results in `restaurants_geo.csv`.
+   Use the `geolocation.ipynb` notebook to clean the data and obtain geocoded coordinates.
+This notebook processes `Restaurants.csv` and saves the results in `restaurants_geo.csv`.

 4. **Generate Map Visualization**

-   Use the `map.py` script in the `visual/` folder to create an HTML file, `restaurants.html`, which contains an interactive map with restaurant locations plotted using Folium.
+   Use the `map.ipynb` script in the `visual/` folder to create an HTML file, `restaurants.html`, which contains an interactive map with restaurant locations plotted using Folium.

 5. **View the Map**